-Sentence Administration staff are to generate the Notice at the time of preparing the Release Checklist and provide to the releasing officers.
+Sentence Administration staff are to generate the Notice at the time of preparing the Release Checklist and provide to the releasing officers

 A copy of the notice is to be retained on the warrant file and OIMS updated with details of the issuing officer and date and place of issue.
-The form requires officers notifying the registrable person to sign the form and clearly provide their name (in block letters) and rank.
-(This information must be clearly provided for evidentiary reasons if the registrable person breaches their order and the police commence prosecution action)

 A copy is to be faxed to the Child Protection Register on (02) 8835 8677.